Grimmes History, Family Crest & Coats of Arms

 Grimmes is an ancient Anglo-Saxon surname that came from the baptismal name for the son of Grimme.

 Early Origins of the Grimmes family

 The surname Grimmes was first found in East Cheshire where they held a family seat from very early times.

 Early History of the Grimmes family

 This web page shows only a small excerpt of our Grimmes research.
-Another 379 words (27 lines of text) covering the years 1086, 1279, 1329, 1400, 1605, 1657, 1628, 1701, 1614, 1690, 1646, 1660 and are included under the topic Early Grimmes History in all our PDF Extended History products and printed products wherever possible.
+Another 190 words (14 lines of text) covering the years 1086, 1279, 1329, 1400, 1605, 1657, 1628, 1701, 1614, 1690, 1646, 1660 and are included under the topic Early Grimmes History in all our PDF Extended History products and printed products wherever possible.